 Something else to keep in mind is that prices for these funds are set once per day at the end of trading.
 That means you have to wait until the end of the day to determine what your profit (or loss) on the trade is, based on the NAV at close.

-Pros and Cons of Closed-End Funds
+Closed-End Funds: Pros and Cons

 The chief pro of closed-end funds is the potential to earn higher returns if you buy fund shares at a steep discount compared to net asset value.
 Assuming share prices rise, closed-end funds could be profitable.
 The ability to trade these funds throughout the day like you would a stock means you have more opportunity to capitalize on pricing movements than you would with an open-end fund.